Lamont School of Music: Lamont Summer Academy

 In 2008, the Lamont Summer Academy was established by Constance Cook Glen at Director F. Joseph Docksey's request.
 The Academy is a two-week intensive and immersive summer music camp for grades 8-12.
 Students fly in from different parts of the country or drive to the camp where they take part in ensemble playing, chamber music, performance classes, theory classes, composition classes, and solo repertoire.
 An audition is required to gain acceptance to the Academy.
 The experience has been said to be influential and transformational by students from the program.

 Former locations

-The school is named after its founder, Florence Lamont Hinman (née Lamont; 1888–1964), a teacher of voice and piano.
 In 1922, upon the death of Margaret Berger (née Kountze), widow of William B. Berger (1839–1890), Lamont moved her school into the Berger house at 1170 Sherman Street, Denver, where it was used as a conservatory until 1941, when the Lamont School merged with the University of Denver and moved into the former home of John Sidney Brown (1833–1913) at 909 Grant Street.
 Hinman continued to direct the school until her retirement in 1952.
+In 1941, the school merged with the University of Denver.
 The Berger mansion was demolished in 1942 and the Brown mansion was demolished in 1968.